Your brand is a story. And if you’re having trouble closing sales, you might be telling your story wrong.

-Every business transaction is really just a story that’s being shared between two people: the teller (seller) and the audience (customer).
-If you set up a good story in your sales pitch, your prospect will want to find out how it ends happily for them.
+Every business transaction is really a story that’s being shared between two people: the teller (seller) and the audience (customer).
+If you set up a good story in your sales pitch, your prospects will want to find out how it ends happily for them.

 But there’s a catch:

-In order to close a sale, your pitch has to be telling the right story, at the right time, to the right audience.
-Get any of these factors wrong and your odds of a happy ending plummet fast.
+In order to close a sale, your pitch must tell the right story, at the right time, to the right audience.
+If you get any of these factors wrong, your odds of a happy ending fall fast.

-If you’re attracting prospects but they’re not converting as often as you’d like (or, worse, not at all), then you have a story problem.
-Here’s how to figure out where you’re going wrong and what to do about it.
+If you attract prospects that don’t convert as often as you’d like (or, worse, not at all), then you have a story problem.
+To improve your sales pitch, let’s figure out where it’s going wrong and what to do about it.